JH-Won/bot/README.md

 # bot
-This is personal python-api trade bot
+This is personal python-api trade bot.

+For korean securities, we use the open API of Koreainvestment securities.

+And for crypto currecneis, we use both upbit (KRW) and binance (USD).